nick-ng/poe-map-team/README.md

 - 3.0 Lightning Tendrils (2, Lightning Tendrils of Eccentricity, Lightning Tendrils of Escalation)
 - 3.0 Penance Brand (2, Penance Brand of Dissipation, Penance Brand of Conduction)
 - 3.0 Raise Zombie (2, Raise Zombie of Falling, Raise Zombie of Slamming)
+- 3.0 Searing Bond (1, Searing Bond of Detonation)
 - 3.0 Soulrend (2, Soulrend of Reaping, Soulrend of the Spiral)
-- 2.3 Perforate (2, Perforate of Bloodshed, Perforate of Duality)
 - 2.0 Chain Hook (1, Chain Hook of Angling)
 - 2.0 Consecrated Path (1, Consecrated Path of Endurance)
 - 2.0 Divine Blast (1, Divine Blast of Radiance)